 Useful Tip: The above method also works for editing WordPress pages.

-In some situations, you may decide to republish an old post.
+In some instances, you may need to republish an old post.
 If you do, there are a few options you can choose:

 Edit Post Date And Time

-You can reschedule your post by editing the date and time that the post was published.
-Enter a future date (and time) and click Schedule.
+You can reschedule your post by changing the date and time that the post was published.
+Enter a new date (and time), then click Schedule.

 When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
 The link for the post will also change to reflect the new publication date.

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
 If you need the post to be redistributed to your email subscribers, use the option below.

 Edit Post Status

-When you do this, the post will automatically be re-sent to your subscribers.
-However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay unmodified.
+When you do this, your post will automatically redistribute to your subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay the same.

 Learn more about making posts sticky here:

-If you’ve scheduled a post to publish in the future, but changed your mind and decide to publish it immediately, just go back to the Edit Post page for your scheduled post.
+If you’ve scheduled a WordPress post to be published later, but then change your mind and want to publish it immediately, just go back to the Edit Post page for your scheduled post.